What would you say if someone asked you which part of sales and marketing is the most important? Lead generation? Closing deals? Customer retention?

 Capitalising on leads who would otherwise get left behind will help you increase your conversions.
 Long term nurture is low-cost and will improve your ROI.

-There are many reasons a lead falls off track, but most of those reasons won’t stop a lead from being a customer altogether.
-Perhaps they’re not ready to buy or they’re yet to feel a connection with your business.
-There will be plenty of slow leads in your database who can be converted to customers – however long it takes.
+There are many reasons a lead falls off the track, but most of those reasons won't stop a lead from being a customer altogether.
+Perhaps they're not ready to buy, or they've yet to feel a connection with your business.
+There will be plenty of slow leads in your database, which you can convert to customers - however long it takes.

 - Long term nurture workflows can act as lead magnets